FAQs

 Descriptors like natural, botanical, artisan, hand-crafted, niche, eco luxe, eco conscious, hand-blended and more are often used to describe small-scale artisan craft and cosmetics businesses.
 We realise these terms can be confusing for customers.

-Our perfumes are composed with a high percentage of natural oils and a light touch of high-quality synthetics from international aromachemical manufacturers.
-We strive to ensure we know the provenance of all materials and work only with reputable suppliers.
+Our perfumes are composed with a high percentage of natural oils – up to 41% in Sicilian Suede, for example – and high-quality synthetics from international aromachemical manufacturers.
+We strive to know the provenance of all materials and work only with reputable suppliers.
 This ensure we can keep control of the quality and safety of our perfume materials.
 A natural oil does not necessarily equate to a sustainable, planet-friendly oil.
-Sustainability is our driver.
+Natural ingredients also contain restricted materials that have allergenic properties.
+Sustainability is our driver in all we do.
 Our blog has quite a few posts discussing these issues.

 Find out more about our eco-luxe ethos and partners here.